-6 in 10 hoping to avoid politics at Thanksgiving: survey
+6 in 10 hoping to avoid politics at Thanksgiving: Survey

 Hoping to pass on the side of politics with your turkey this Thanksgiving?
 You’re not alone.

-A new poll has found that more than 60 percent of people say they would rather not talk about politics over the holiday this week.
+A poll released Monday found that more than 60 percent of people say they would rather not talk about politics over the holiday this week.
 Just 29 percent of people said they are looking forward to talking about politics with friends and family, according to the Quinnipiac University national poll.

 “A healthy dose of ‘zip it’ will be on the menu as voters acknowledge that if they plan on ‘talking turkey’ over the big meal, it will be about the food and not about politics,” Quinnipiac University polling analyst Tim Malloy said in a news release.